 Top 10 Greatest Electric Guitarists

-For those of us who play guitar, dabbled with it or simply love a good lead, we all seem to have what we consider our list of Top 10 Electric Guitarist.
+For those of us who play guitar, dabbled with it or simply love a good lead, we all have our list of Top 10 Electric Guitarists.

 My Top 10 list comes from who I've either listened closely to over the decades or have seen in concert.